sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

-Unlike standard Scala case classes, the datatypes (or pseudo case classes) generated by this library allow the developer to add new fields to the defined datatypes without breaking binary compatibility while offering (almost) the same functionalities as plain case classes.
+Unlike standard Scala case classes, the datatypes (or pseudo case classes) generated by this library allow the developer to add new fields to the defined datatypes without breaking binary compatibility, while offering (almost) the same functionality as plain case classes.
 The only difference is that datatype doesn't generate `unapply` or `copy` methods, because they would break binary compatibility.